 Recommended Prereq: FRE102 or two years of high school French or its equivalent.
-(3 lec/0 lab) 3 sem hrs

 FRE 202 Intermediate French II

 This course is a continuation of FRE201 and is the culminating course in the French sequence.
 Continued development of the ability to listen, speak, read and write in French are emphasized.
 The use of more complex and nuanced structures and continued study of cultural issues in France and other French-speaking countries are included.